Faculty

 PLACEMENT

-Columbia theorists currently hold positions at Harvard University (Toru Momii, PhD '21), Wesleyan University (Michael Weinstein-Reiman, PhD '21), Wheaton College (Mass.)
-(Will Mason, PhD '19), University of Michigan (Marc Hannaford, PhD '19), Smith College (Maeve Sterbenz, PhD '17), Indiana University (Orit Hilewicz, PhD '17), Massachusetts Institute of Technology (Benjamin Hansberry, PhD '17) Max Planck Institute for Empirical Aesthetics (Caleb Mutch, PhD '15), Washington University (Paul Steinbeck, PhD ’08), Rutgers University (Christopher Doll, PhD ’07), University of Alberta (Maryam Moshaver, PhD ’06), Kunitachi College of Music (Cathy Cox, PhD ’06), Carnegie Mellon University (John Ito, PhD ’04), Princeton University (Elizabeth Margulis, PhD ’03), Hong Kong University (Youn Kim, PhD ’03), Cleveland Institute of Music (Diane Urista, PhD ’01), New York University (Martin Scherzinger, PhD ’01, and Marilyn Nonken, PhD ’99), Tamagawa University (Akira Takaoka, PhD ’99), National Taiwan University (Yuh-Wen Wang, PhD ’98), UC Santa Cruz (Paul Nauert, PhD ’97), Eastman School of Music (David Temperley, PhD ’96), University of Western Ontario (Kevin Mooney, PhD ’96), Columbia University (Galen DeGraf, PhD '18) and elsewhere.
+Columbia theorists currently hold positions at Harvard University (Toru Momii, PhD '21), University of Wisconsin-Madison (Michael Weinstein-Reiman, PhD '21), Wheaton College (Mass.)
+(Will Mason, PhD '19), University of Michigan (Marc Hannaford, PhD '19), Smith College (Maeve Sterbenz, PhD '17), Indiana University (Orit Hilewicz, PhD '17), Massachusetts Institute of Technology (Benjamin Hansberry, PhD '17) Max Planck Institute for Empirical Aesthetics (Caleb Mutch, PhD '15), Washington University in St. Louis (Paul Steinbeck, PhD ’08), Rutgers University (Christopher Doll, PhD ’07), University of Alberta (Maryam Moshaver, PhD ’06), Kunitachi College of Music (Cathy Cox, PhD ’06), Carnegie Mellon University (John Ito, PhD ’04), Princeton University (Elizabeth Margulis, PhD ’03), Hong Kong University (Youn Kim, PhD ’03), Cleveland Institute of Music (Diane Urista, PhD ’01), New York University (Martin Scherzinger, PhD ’01, and Marilyn Nonken, PhD ’99), Tamagawa University (Akira Takaoka, PhD ’99), National Taiwan University (Yuh-Wen Wang, PhD ’98), UC Santa Cruz (Paul Nauert, PhD ’97), Eastman School of Music (David Temperley, PhD ’96), University of Western Ontario (Kevin Mooney, PhD ’96), Columbia University (Cheng Wei Lim, PhD '23; Galen DeGraf, PhD '18) and elsewhere.

 Recent Graduate Seminars